-Pursuant to a Special Resolution of the Company's Shareholders passed at the Company's 2014 annual general meeting, the Board was granted the authority to allot a limited number of Ordinary Shares for cash without first offering them to Shareholders on a pro rata basis.
-This authority will expire on the date of the Company's 2015 annual general meeting.
+Pursuant to a Special Resolution of the Company's Shareholders passed at the Company's 2015 annual general meeting, the Board was granted the authority to allot a limited number of Ordinary Shares for cash without first offering them to Shareholders on a pro rata basis.
+This authority will expire on the date of the Company's 2016 annual general meeting.
 Shareholders are requested to approve, by way of Special Resolution, the renewal of this authority until the earlier of the next annual general meeting or eighteen (18) months from the passing of this Resolution.

-The number of Ordinary Shares which may be allotted under such authority is limited to the number of Ordinary Shares representing 10 per cent. of the Ordinary Shares in issue at the date on which the Resolution is passed (this equates to 19,910,533 Ordinary Shares as at the date of the notice of the Annual General Meeting).
+The number of Ordinary Shares which may be allotted under such authority is limited to the number of Ordinary Shares representing 10 per cent. of the Ordinary Shares in issue at the date on which the Resolution is passed.
+This means that, until the expiry of this authority, the Board may allot up to 19,910,891 Ordinary Shares for cash without first offering them to Shareholders on a pro rata basis.